-Racism was deeply rooted in society for decades and it was not easy for the Prophet (PBUH) to eradicate it .
-Though, every time racism peaked, the Prophet (PBUH) used to give the Muslims a valuable lesson.
-Thus, when his Arab Companion Abu Dharr called Bilal ‘son of the black woman’, the Prophet (PBUH)) got angry and told him: ‘You are a man who has ignorance in him.’
+Racism was deeply rooted in society for decades, and it was not easy for the Prophet (PBUH) to eradicate it.
+However, every time racism peaked, the Prophet (PBUH) gave the Muslims a valuable lesson.
+Thus, when his Arab Companion Abu Dharr called Bilal ‘son of the black woman, the Prophet (PBUH)) got angry and told him: ‘You are a man who has ignorance in him.’
 Abu Dharr felt such great remorse that he put his cheek on the ground and asked Bilal to tread on his other cheek if he’d like to.

 How Islam eradicated racism from its roots

-Islam created proactive measures to defeat slavery, Rather than creating a mediocre statement that all races should be treated equally.
+Islam created proactive measures to defeat slavery; rather than creating a mediocre statement, we should treat all races equally.
 It was unrealistic to outlaw slavery altogether; thus, Islam established a system to make it impossible to treat slaves inhumanely.